Miller turns back 26 shots, Ducks down Blue Jackets 2-1 - WHIZ News

-Jakob Silverberg and Cam Fowler scored for the Ducks, who have won four of their first five to start the season.
-The 39-year-old Miller was terrific after being slotted in for starter John Gibson on the second night of a back-to-back.
+Miller was slotted in for regular starter John Gibson on the second night of a back-to-back.
+That gives Miller a 1.0 goals per game average to go along with Miller’s 1.26.

+“He played great, kept us in the hockey game,” said Ducks defenseman Cam Fowler, who scored the goal that counted as the winner.
+“That’s what you expect out of a guy like him who’s been around a long time.
+He prepares himself, works, hard, does the little extra things in practice to make sure he’s prepared for the game, and I was happy to see his hard work pay off.”

-After a scoreless first period, Silverberg got a short-handed goal when he put back a rebound to cap an odd-man rush that was set up by a deflection off an official’s skate.
+After a scoreless first period, Anaheim’s Jakob Silverberg got a short-handed goal when he put back a rebound to cap an odd-man rush that was set up by a deflection off a lineman’s skate.
 Fowler scored two minutes later, taking a drop pass from Ondrej Kase and beating Korpisalo from the right circle.

+“The big play is when they score short-handed,” Columbus coach John Tortorella said.
+“It was an unlucky one.
+It went off the ref’s skate.
+They score, then we give up an odd-man rush and they score (again).
+You just can’t do that.”

 NOTES: Columbus put F Josh Anderson on injured reserve and recalled Markus Hannikainen from Cleveland of the American Hockey League. … Anaheim F Ryan Getzlaf played in his 989th game, becoming the Ducks’ all-time games-played leader.
 The 34-year-old passed Corey Perry, who played 988 games in 14 seasons with Anaheim. … Ducks D Brendan Guhle was out with a lower-body injury. … Anaheim has killed 15 of 16 penalties this season, including three against Columbus. … The Ducks have failed to score a goal in 10 power-play chances.